dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 Let's start with the `WorkerContainer`.
 You must give your containers the same name as their respective widgets, with a `Container` suffix.

 E.g. Widget name: `Foo`
 container name ‘FooContainer’.
-To keep things organized, they are also stored in a different folder - `containers`.
+To keep things organized, they are also stored in a different directory - `containers`.

-{% instruction 'Add the following imports to the `WorkerContainerContainer` in the `containers` folder' %}
+{% instruction 'Add the following imports to the `WorkerContainerContainer` in the `containers` directory' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/containers/WorkerContainerContainer.ts' lines:1-4 %}